northbright/ffcmd/README.md

-# ffmcd
+# ffcmd

-ffmcd is a [Golang](https://golang.org) package to generate [ffmpeg](https://ffmpeg.org/) commands by specifying inputs, filterchains and output.
+ffcmd is a [Golang](https://golang.org) package to generate [ffmpeg](https://ffmpeg.org/) commands by specifying inputs, filterchains and output.

 ## Features
 * Use another filterchain's output as input programmatically.